Qidian International : COMPLETION OF ISSUE AND SUBSCRIPTION OF NEW SHARES UNDER GENERAL MANDATE | MarketScreener

 UNDER GENERAL MANDATE

-Reference is made to the announcement of Qidian International Co., Ltd. (the "Company") dated 7 September 2020 in relation to the issue and subscription of new shares under general mandate (the "Announcement").
-Unless otherwise defined, all capitalised terms used herein shall have the same meanings as defined in the Announcement.
+Reference is made to the announcements of Qidian International Co., Ltd. (the "Company") dated 7 and 16 September 2020 in relation to the issue and subscription of new shares under general mandate (collectively, the "Announcements").
+Unless otherwise defined, all capitalised terms used herein shall have the same meanings as defined in the Announcements.

 − 1 −